By: Tal Frankfurt, Founder and CEO of Cloud for Good

 Tal Frankfurt is Founder and CEO of Cloud for Good, a certified B Corporation and an Inc.500 company, that works with organizations to create and implement strategic Salesforce solutions.
 While working as a spokesperson and director of resource development for a nonprofit organization, Tal was looking for tools to better manage his constituents (donors, volunteers, the media etc.).
 He heard about The Salesforce.org and this started a snowball effect.
 The rest, as they say, is history.
 He founded and led a Salesforce Nonprofit User Group and was exposed to the growing need for many nonprofits to integrate technology tools such as Salesforce to achieve their mission.
 Subsequently, Tal founded Cloud for Good, a consulting firm that works primarily with nonprofit organizations and educational institutions.

 Tal was chosen in 2010 to be one of the first Salesforce MVP Program members and has maintained that status to date.
-Watch a short video about Cloud for Good’s services.
+Learn more about Cloud for Good.